 A smartphone app, remote control… it’s not a big deal either way.
 As long as you have full control over the programmable scheduler and receive alerts of when the filter needs to empty – two things that they both do – it’s good enough.

 Dolphin Premier Robotic Pool Cleaner

 Dolphin Premier vs. Oasis Z5i – Which Is Better?

 As robotic pool cleaners, you’ll want to spend your hard-earned cash on something that offers the best bang for the buck.
 Between these two Dolphin-made robots, we feel that the Oasis is, hands down, the better model by far.

-Its improved navigation software combined with upgraded maneuverability makes it one of best pool cleaners we’ve seen.
-It could definitely use some improvement in the remote control department, but as is, you’re really not missing much.
+Its improved navigation software combined with upgraded maneuverability makes it one of the best pool cleaners we’ve seen.
+It could use some improvement in the remote control department, but as is, you’re not missing much.

 Our Recommended Robotic Pool Cleaners

 Last update on 2023-06-04 / Affiliate links / Images from Amazon Product Advertising API